silvererudite/silvererudite.github.io/projects.md

 ## Ongoing and Future Work

-I'm currently working on projects that further explore the integration of LLMs and VLMs in multimodal reasoning, fact-checking, and in genreral I am interested in understanding their reasoning frameworks.
+I'm currently working on projects that further explore the integration of LLMs and VLMs in multimodal reasoning, fact-checking, and in general I am interested in exploring generative ai.
 ## Contact and Collaboration

 I am open to collaboration and discussions around AI research.
 Feel free to reach out if you're interested in my work or have suggestions for further research.